 Eligible SNAP participants are issued a EBT card used to make food purchases at grocery stores and supermarkets, in lieu of paper food stamp coupons.

-In New York, eligible families may get $200 monthly benefits up to $1,202 for a family of eight.
+In New York, eligible single mother with two children may get up to $405 in monthly benefits.
 For an application as well as eligibility pre- screening, go to ACCESS NYC.

 New York is operating a State-Based Marketplace, known as NY State of Health — through which you can apply for Medicaid, CHPlus or other private health insurance.